In Louisiana and throughout the U.S., there are all kinds of traffic tickets and various penalties that come with them.

 Hire an attorney to protect your rights in court and you will dramatically increase the odds of a favorable outcome.

-Looking to Fight Your Ticket?
+Looking to Fight Your Ticket in Southern Louisiana?
 You Will Have to Appear in Court

 Most moving violations do not mandate a required court appearance unless you want to fight the ticket.
 But, if you are charged with certain things, a court appearance will likely be necessary.
 These tickets include: